bjerrecs/TS3-Tournament-Interface/readme.md

 ```

 ## How to Configure
-To change the panle name and logo
+To change the panle name and logo change this in the config.json
 ```json
     "panelinfo":[
         {